Ronald True

 Ronald True (17 June 1891 – 8 January 1951) was an English murderer who was convicted of the 1922 bludgeoning and murder by asphyxiation of a 25-year-old prostitute and call girl named Gertrude Yates.
-He was initially sentenced to death for Yates's murder, and an initial appeal was dismissed by the Lord Chief Justice.
+He was sentenced to death for Yates's murder, and an appeal was dismissed by the Lord Chief Justice.

-True's conviction was later reprieved following a psychiatric examination ordered by the Home Secretary which determined that True was legally insane.
+True was later reprieved following a psychiatric examination ordered by the Home Secretary which determined that True was legally insane.
 True was then confined for life in Broadmoor Hospital in lieu of his death sentence.
 He died of a heart attack while still confined at Broadmoor in January 1951, aged 59.

 Early life

 True was born in Chorlton-on-Medlock, Manchester, England on 17 June 1891, the son of an unmarried 16-year-old girl named Annabelle Angus, who doted on her son.

 As a child, True was markedly disobedient and selfish to his family and peers, and his public school attendance record poor.
 He was regularly disciplined for acts of truancy and disobedience, and is known to have regularly committed acts of petty theft.
 He is also known to have frequently exhibited cruelty to animals.

 In 1902, True's mother married a wealthy man named Arthur Reginald French, who would later inherit the title Baron de Freyne, enabling both mother and son access to many provisions money could not previously afford.
 True was subsequently educated at the prestigious Bedford Grammar School, although he also habitually truanted from this school.
 Three years later, his mother developed a serious illness.
 When True's aunt informed him of this fact, he simply replied: "Oh well, if she dies all her property will be mine.
 I'll give you her two best rings straight away."